 This gluten-free version starts with butter and amaranth flour.
 In just a few minutes, you have an incredibly rich, creamy gluten-free cheese sauce.

-Once paste forms from the melted butter, and amaranth flour, milk or dairy-free milk are whisked in to create a smooth sauce.
+Once paste forms from the melted butter, amaranth flour and milk or dairy-free milk are whisked in to create a smooth sauce.
 Last, comes the combination of cheeses and seasonings that turn the smooth liquid into a creamy sauce.

 Parmesan and Swiss are used in this recipe, but you can certainly use your choice of cheese instead.
 Cheddar is a delicious cheese to try and will make a rocking nacho cheese sauce.